 In principle, it should be possible to connect most USB devices to the control.
 It may happen that a USB device is not identified correctly by the control, for example when the cable between the control panel and the main computer is very long.
 In such cases, use another USB device.

 Soft keys for USB connection

-Start Cre project on folder

-Creates a folder of the specified name on the USB storage device.

-Disconnects the USB storage device and prepares the device for removal.
+Start project folder Creates a folder of the specified name on the USB storage device. - Disconnects the USB storage device

-Allows access to files that have not been properly saved in a project folder.
+Free external been properly saved in a project folder. externar 1 1 / 1 /